Accessiware/VisCon/documentation/03-installing.md

 	Note: If you are using VoiceOver (the screenreader on Mac OS) you will need to press VoiceOver-shift-M to bring op the context menu and from here select "Open."
 Now confirm that you want to run VisCon, by locating the "Open" button and activate it with VoiceOver-spacebar..

 Congratulations!
 You can now start using VisCon.

+## Update VisCon

+VisCon will automatically search for updates each time the application is started.
+If an update is found, VisCon will download and install it automatically.